Clojure-Bioinformatics-Format-Parsers/.github/profile/README.md

 Welcome to the **Clojure Bioinformatics Format Parsers** organization!

+**Currently, all code under this Org is vibe-coded slop.** But I am somewhat serious about the underlying intent.

 ## About

 This organization serves to bundle development on Clojure libraries that implement parsers, readers, and writers for data formats commonly used in Bioinformatics.